 Origination Identifier

-Per SHAKEN Frameworkzx, the unique origination identifier (“origid”) is defined as part of SHAKEN.
+Per SHAKEN Framework, the unique origination identifier (“origid”) is defined as part of SHAKEN.
 This unique origination identifier should be a globally unique string corresponding to a UUID (RFC 4122).

 The purpose of the unique origination identifier is to assign an opaque identifier corresponding to the service provider-initiated calls themselves, customers, classes of devices, or other groupings that a service provider might want to use for determining things like reputation or trace back identification of customers or gateways.